SweetProcess/serverless-image-resizing/README.md

    - Use the Amazon Linux Docker container image to build the package using your local system.
 This repo includes Makefile that will download Amazon Linux, install Node.js and developer tools, and build the extensions using Docker.
 Run `make all`.
        - note that it probably will fail on the /build npm install --production step and so i manually ran this command outside of Makefile until it works.

-1. Deploy
+2. Deploy

-    ignore the deploy script and instead just upload the zip to the lambda website.
+    Generate the function.zip file by running ``make dist`` command.
+After the command is ran, you can upload the zip to the lambda website.

-1. Test the function
+3. Test the function

 	Upload an image to the S3 bucket and try to resize it via your web browser to different sizes, e.g. with an image uploaded in the bucket called image.png: